Indexing and abstracting

 Bielefeld Academic Search Engine (BASE)

-Bielefeld Academic Search Engine (BASE) is a German search service, which is the most powerful supplier of actual data on scientific publications of scientists in Europe.
+Bielefeld Academic Search Engine (BASE) is a German search service that serves as one of the most powerful sources of current data on scientific publications by researchers in Europe.

 Noosphere